 You may also make the tadka (seasoning) by frying the ingredients for the seasoning separately and add to the sambar later, as you see in the pictures below.

-Hope you found this post on simple sambar recipe without vegetables helpful!
+Hope you found this post on simple sambar recipe without vegetables helpful to make easy and quick sambar for breakfast, lunch or dinner!